 - An ADC reinsurance contract is in-force for claims incurred prior to 1 January 2015; and - A variable quota share contract covers claims arising on premiums earned from 1 January 2015.
-The quota share cedes 90% of long-tail business and 50% of short-tail business to the reinsurer.
+The quota share cedes 90% of long-tail business, 50% of short-tail business and 70% on combined business to the reinsurer.
 This contract was converted from an earned to a written basis during the year ended 31 December 2017.